-The certain costs and likely risks of any U.S. military action are real and concerning.
-America has no risk-free option and few decent options at all to respond to the Iranian military escalation campaign the culmination of which, for the moment, was the attack on Abqaiq.
-The policy discourse generally has ignored the important fact, however, that inaction is also very risky.
+The certain costs and likely risks of any US military action are real and concerning.
+America has no risk-free option and few decent options at all to respond to the Iranian military escalation campaign that culminated, for the moment, with the attack on Abqaiq.
+However, the policy discourse generally has ignored the important fact that inaction is also risky.
 On the contrary, the risks to American vital national interests of failing to respond adequately to the Abqaiq attack are enormous.